jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/MultiRowStrings/task.md

 In the second case, the string looks better, but it still has an extra symbol in each line.
 The last case looks as the best option.

-Therefore, working with multiline strings, it is great to use such functions.
+Therefore, when working with multiline strings, such functions are a great help.

 ___